Victoria Mutual to host Dutch Pot meetings for South Florida Jamaicans

 “Let’s Meet @Dutch Pot” will provide the Diaspora with information on the various products and services offered by Victoria Mutual Florida Representative Office.
 The outlet provides information on savings or fixed deposit accounts, mortgage loan options, and financial guidance.

-Through its Florida Representative Office, VMBS offers products such as the “1st Home Mortgage” option, which affords special discounts for individuals who would like to save towards owning a home in Jamaica.
+Through its Florida Representative Office, VMBS offers a variety of products.
+One in particular is the “1st Home Mortgage” option, which affords special discounts for individuals who would like to save towards owning a home in Jamaica.
 Additionally, the “Come Home Sweet Home” mortgage option offers interest rates as low as 4.25 percent on a U.S. currency mortgage loan.

 According to Suzette Rochester, Chief Representative Officer, VMBS – FL.
-RO., “Let’s Meet @ Dutch Pot” also aims to facilitate interaction between the Diaspora community and Victoria Mutual that provides valuable information on various Jamaican properties.
+RO., “Let’s Meet @ Dutch Pot” also aims to facilitate interaction between the Diaspora community and Victoria Mutual.
+This will provide valuable information on various Jamaican properties.

 These include: The Meadows in Irwin, Montego Bay; The Bermonde in Portmore, St. Catherine; Forest Ridge in Kingston 5; and Fern Court in Richmond, St. Ann.